“Sit up straight!”, “Don’t slouch!”. We’ve all heard these words from our parents more than once while growing up. But why is posture important?

-Alex can track the angle of your neck and the position of your head, relative to your body.
+The unique positioning allows Alex to track the angle of your neck and the position of your head, relative to your body.
 This means it can tell if you’re looking too far down or if you’re holding your head too far forward.
 When you adopt poor posture for more than a few minutes, Alex vibrates gently, encouraging you to improve.

-The accompanying coaching app allows you to monitor your posture in real time.
-The app also provides graphs that track your progress toward improving your posture.
+The accompanying coaching app allows you to monitor your stats in real time.
+The app also provides graphs that track your progress over time.
 The feedback settings let you set the length of time before Alex alerts you to poor posture, the angle at which it determines your posture to be poor, and the strength of the vibration.

 Darma Sit Smart Cushion

 Darma, a Palo Alto-based startup, brings us a gadget that is slightly different from other posture devices covered in this article.
 The Darma Sit Smart Cushion looks like a normal seat cushion, but is fully integrated with a corresponding app to provide the user with actionable data about their posture.